 The Company has debt facilities in US dollars.
 The Company funds certain expenditures in US dollars.
 This gives rise to a risk that its US dollar expenditures and US dollar cash holdings may be adversely impacted by fluctuations in foreign exchange.
-The Company has in the past and may in the future, undertake currency hedging activities (Note 13 of the accompanying condensed interim financial statements for the three month period ended March 31, 2023) under the Company's hedging policy.
+The Company has in the past and may in the future, undertake currency hedging activities (Note 13 of the accompanying condensed interim financial statements for the three and six month periods ended June 30, 2023) under the Company's hedging policy.
 On March 31, 2023, the Company entered into a currency contract with a fixed exchange rate of US/C 1.3699 for a nominal amount of US\$40.0 million.